j-a-collins/face-expression-recognition/README.md

-# face-expression-recognition
+# Facial Recognition and Expression Recognition Systems

+A repo containing two projects.
+One is a [**Siamese neural net**](https://proceedings.neurips.cc/paper/1993/file/288cc0ff022877bd3df94bc9360b9c5d-Paper.pdf) for training a face recognition system.
+This architecture is specifically designed to handle tasks that involve finding similarities or relationships between two distinct inputs.
+The aim is to learn a feature representation that can then be used to compare two inputs meaningfully.
+The architecture consists of two identical subnetworks that process the input data separately.

-A small ML program that makes use of keras/tensorflow and OpenCV for recognition of facial expressions.
+The second project is a small ML program that makes use of keras/tensorflow and OpenCV for recognition of facial *expressions*.

 This program makes use of [Cascade Classifier Training (CCT)](https://www.researchgate.net/publication/220660094_Robust_Real-Time_Face_Detection).